A Parametric layout enables you to create scatter plots by displaying any numerical property value encoded in your data on X-, Y-, or Z- axes.

 Apply the layout, or Reset the graph to the layout you started with.

-Your choice of variables is saved in the lower part of the panel, and you can:
+Your parametric layout is saved in the lower part of the panel, and you can:

 Click Apply to re-apply any of the saved parametric layouts.